vmware-archive/demo-app/README.md

 export WF_PROXY_HOST=wavefront-proxy
 ```

-4. Generate the the yaml files
+4. Generate the the YAML files.
 ```console
 cd deploy/src
 ./cm.sh
 ```
-> - `cm.sh` creates the 01-app-config-*.yaml files and runs `create-yaml.sh` which uses `envsubst` and `values.sh` to configure all of the *yaml files
+> - `cm.sh` creates the 01-app-config-*.yaml fileS and runs `create-yaml.sh` which uses `envsubst` and `values.sh` to configure all of the *yaml files.
-> - * The above step must be run before building the images as it also creates `applicationTag.yaml` files used by the services.*
+> - * You must run the step to generate the YAML files before building the images as it also creates `applicationTag.yaml` files used by the services.*.

 ---

-### Build
+#### Build
-1. Build the Java services - from the root folder run:
+1. Build the Java services - from the root folder:
 ```console
 mvn clean package
 ```
 - The .Net service (Payments) and the Golang service (inventory) are built when creating the docker container in the Package step.
  ---

-## Package
+### Package
 > *Note: This step will push to the registry defined in* `K8S_REPOSITORY` <br>
 >
 > To run locally with `docker-compose`, `K8S_REPOSITORY` should be undefined or empty.